prettore/link-disconnection-prototype/README.md

-Different attenuators can be used, it mostly depends on the radio antenna power, and the resistance it requires to the relay really breaks the link, otherwise, the link can still in place even the relay is activated.
+Different attenuators can be used, it mostly depends on the radio antenna power, and the resistance it requires to the relay really breaks the link, otherwise, the link can still be in place even when the relay is activated.
 This prototype used a 50-ohm attenuator.

 [![N|Solid](img/attenuator.jpg)]()